 Everyone knows Los Angeles is prone to earthquakes.
-The city developed a list of apartment and condo buildings that need work to better withstand earthquake damage, and there are certain steps you can take to make your single family home safer, such as bolting it to the foundation.
+The city developed a list of apartment and condo buildings that need work to withstand earthquake damage better, and there are specific steps you can take to make your single-family home safer, such as bolting it to the foundation.

 Nonetheless, you may wish to consider whether purchasing earthquake insurance is worthwhile.

 The California Earthquake Authority (CEA) writes the bulk, more than three-quarters, of the state’s earthquake insurance policies.
 This is a non-profit organization created by the legislature in 1996.
 You cannot purchase insurance directly from the CEA but from a member insurance company.
 However, California law requires all residential insurers to also offer earthquake insurance.

 Your homeowners’ insurance company has to offer to sell your earthquake insurance annually.
 The policy also has to spell out the terms, in w including the premium, deductible, and amount it covers.
 You have 30 days to accept the offer, but you have to purchase CEA to provide earthquake insurance from the same homeowner insurance company.

 You may think your homeowner’s policy covers earthquakes, but that is not the case.
 The rules may have created confusion since the policy pays out in the event of a fire caused by an earthquake, but you are out of luck for other earthquake damage.